 On July 2, 2014, KVH Media Group Limited (KMG UK), an indirectly wholly owned subsidiary of KVH, entered into a Share Purchase Agreement with Nigel Cleave to acquire all of the issued share capital of Super Dragon Limited and Videotel Marine Asia Limited, for an aggregate purchase price of approximately \$47,446, which excluded \$1,719 of cash consideration that was considered deferred compensation in purchase accounting.
-The Company expensed approximately \$400 related to the deferred compensation during the year ended December 31, 2014.
+The Company expensed approximately \$770 and \$400 related to the deferred compensation during the year ended December 31, 2015 and 2014, respectively.
 Videotel is a maritime training services company headquartered in London that produces and distributes training films and eLearning computer-based training courses to commercial customers in the maritime market.
 Videotel also has sales offices in Hong Kong and Singapore.
-The acquisition was consummated on the same day.
-The purchase price was determined through arm's-length negotiation and is subject to a potential post-closing adjustment based on the value of the net assets delivered at the closing.
+The purchase price was determined through arm's-length negotiation and was subject to a potential post-closing adjustment based on the value of the net assets delivered at the closing.
+In the second quarter of 2015, the Company finalized its valuations of the fair value of the assets acquired and liabilities assumed, which resulted in no adjustments to the purchase price.

 The Share Purchase Agreement contains certain representations, warranties, covenants and indemnification provisions.
 The Share Purchase Agreement provides that 10% of the purchase price shall be held in escrow for a period of approximately 21 months after the closing in order to satisfy valid indemnification claims that KMG UK may assert for specified breaches of representations, warranties and covenants.
-The escrow and holdback amounts of approximately \$6,000 were not funded as of December 31, 2014, which have been accrued for in accrued other on the Company's consolidated balance sheets.
+The escrow and holdback amounts of approximately \$6,000 were fully funded during the first quarter of 2015.